Medical Errors & Negligence

 First, we must prove that the doctor or nurse was negligent.
 This is not as obvious as one might think.
 A poor outcome does not mean someone was negligent.
 For example, all surgeries have risks and a bad surgical outcome might simply fall under the acceptable risks of surgery.
 Further, a family physician may have an entirely reasonable explanation for missing a diagnosis of cancer and thus cannot be faulted for that.

 2. DID THAT NEGLIGENCE CAUSE YOU TO BE WORSE OFF?

-Second, if negligence can be proven, one also needs to prove that you are worse off now than you would have been had the physician or nurse not made an error.
+Second, if negligence can be proven, we also need to prove that you are worse off now than you would have been had the physician or nurse not made an error.
 In other words, did the negligence cause your life in some ways to go off the rails?
 For example, if an error was made in a knee operation and you have trouble walking – would you have that trouble even if the surgery had gone perfectly?
 Or, if the physician had caught your cancer a year earlier, would it have made any difference?
-I can tell you that proving negligence is often the easiest thing; proving causation is entirely different.
+Proving negligence is often the easy part; proving causation is entirely different.

 THE EXPERT OPINIONS

 Our team cannot have a legal opinion of any kind unless we first have a supportive medical opinion.
 This is step one of any investigation.
 Frankly, no matter how “obvious” things may seem to be, your opinion is not worth anything and our medical opinion is not worth anything.
 The court is only interested in what expert nurses or doctors say about the conduct of the healthcare professionals who we allege caused you harm.
 With no supportive opinion, there is no case.